Herdmangct/minicomp-rossman/readme.md

 This mini competition is adapted from the Kaggle Rossman challenge.

+## Requirements
+1. Python3 installed on your system

 ## Steps to Run
 1. Clone this repository to your local machine.
 ```